hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/domain_genesis/README.md

  - GIT_RESET_PATH: A path of git directory, which is reseted for committing.
 Default value is *platforms/hyperledger-indy/configuration*
  - msg: A message, which is printed, when the role is running.
 ### 3. Wait until domain genesis configmap are created
-This role waits for creation of all Config Maps for each organizations.
+This task waits for creation of all Config Maps for each organizations.
-This role calls role *check/k8_component*
+This task calls role *check/k8_component*
 #### Input Variables:
  - component_type: Set, which type of k8s component may be created.
 Default value *ConfigMap*.
  - kubernetes: A object, which contains kubernetes configurations form network.yaml. it uses a variable *{{ organizationItem.k8s }}*